lysialeao/lysialeao/README.md

 I'm also an active member of women's communities in technology, passionate about promoting diversity and inclusion in the tech industry.

-On a personal note, I'm a vegetarian and advocate for animal rights and the environment.
-I've worked on ESG projects in the past and believe in creating a sustainable future for all. 💚

 ## contact me

 Feel free to drop me a line if you'd like to learn more about me or my work.